Rikiwastaken/Squarell/README.md

 - Tile that creates a delay in electrical currents.
 - Merger Tile: Combines two electrical currents into one, but only works if both inputs are active.
 - Toggle Tile: Changes state (on/off) each time it receives power, enabling complex timing-based puzzles.
-- Magnet Tile: Attracts or repels movable metallic objects when powered.
 - Water Tile: Blocks movement unless an object is pushed into it to create a bridge.
 - Box creator or destructor
 - Lava Tile: Destroys any movable object or Alphonse that touches it unless covered by a bridge object.